oslokommune/okctl/docs/post-mortems/0002-terminating-nodes.md

   * We repeat the process we did for the development environment, i.e. taking backup of logs, running log persistence patch, restoring backups, and running resource quota patch for Loki.

-    13:xx We create a backup of Loki logs in production.
-We then run the resource quota for the production environment, except for the Loki pod, as its logs isn't persisted.
-The

 ## Impact

 * Development environment went down for approximately 1 hour and 30 minutes.
-* Booking's development and production got patched with critical patches.

 ## Cause(s)